DOT Required Observed Collections

 🔸What is Specific Gravity?

 The Urine Sample provided by the Driver does not meet the Required Specific Gravity Range set by DOT Regulations.
-Specific Gravity measures of the Concentration of Substances Dissolved in the Urine.
+Specific Gravity measures the Concentration of Substances Dissolved in the Urine.
 It indicates the Sample's Density compared to pure water and helps assess whether the Sample has been Diluted or Tampered with.
 Results Outside this Range may Indicate:

 🔸What is a Refusal-to-Test?